 Ryan relocated from Glasgow to join the AJA team.
 He graduated from the MSA in 2009 and has since worked on high-profile education, leisure and cultural projects.
 His portfolio also includes community healthcare work along with affordable and private housing, urban masterplans, mixed-use developments, historic and listed buildings refurbishments and research projects.
 He is an avid designer and draughtsman, with an eye for detail and a passion for creating digital and physical models to rigorously test ideas.

-Ryan uses his down-time to tinker with bikes and then ride them, and to search for new and interesting music.
+Ryan uses his down-time for photography, cycling and searching for new and interesting music.

 How We Work

 - We ask lots of questions; we challenge all parts of the brief and the perceived parameters.

 - Then we sketch and sketch and sketch.